-Three Gulf of Mexico beaches lure tourists to Siesta Key including: Crescent, Siesta, and Turtle Beaches.
-Crescent Beach has been recognized for its luxurious 99% pure quartz white sand in magazines and through competitions for decades.
+Three Gulf of Mexico beaches lures tourists to Siesta Key, including Crescent, Siesta, and Turtle Beaches.
+For decades, Crescent Beach has been recognized for its luxurious 99% pure quartz white sand in magazines and through competitions.
 The sand stays cool to the touch, regardless of the temperature.

 Keep an eye out for dolphins, which can be seen almost daily from many parts of the island.

 While at Crescent Beach, you’ll be both amazed by the scenery that accompanies the typical beach setting.
-At this secluded gem, you’ll find Point of Rocks, an area with cool coral formations that is stunning to see.
-These smooth, limestone rocks are as lovely to see, surrounded with water on one side and lovely tropical foliage on the other.
+At this secluded gem, you’ll find Point of Rocks, an area with cool coral formations that is stunning.
+These smooth limestone rocks are lovely, surrounded by water on one side and gorgeous tropical foliage on the other.

-Colorful marine life is aplenty at Point of Rocks, making it a perfect spot for both scuba diving or snorkeling.
-Bring a picnic lunch and enjoy the privacy factor that Point of Rocks has to offer.
-It is definitely more remote than Siesta Key’s other two beach options.
+Colorful marine life is aplenty at Point of Rocks, making it a perfect spot for scuba diving and snorkeling.
+Bring a picnic lunch and enjoy the privacy factor that Point of Rocks offers.
+It is more remote than Siesta Key’s other two beach options.

 4. Miguel’s Restaurant

 People typically think of eating fresh seafood when they come to a beach destination, but Siesta Key has a specialty restaurant you won’t want to miss.
-Miguel’s is known for French & Continental cuisine and the service is highly impressive.
-It’s also a great date night option.
+Miguel’s is known for French & Continental cuisine, and the service is awe-inspiring.
+It’s also a great date night option for special occasions.

-Start your dining experience with a Caesar Salad prepared table side as you enjoy the tasty complimentary bread plate that is given to each table.
-The bread is served alongside olives, onions, cheese, carrots, and creamy pate.
+Start your dining experience with a Caesar Salad prepared tableside as you enjoy the tasty complimentary bread plate given to each table.
+Miguel’s bread is served alongside olives, onions, cheese, carrots, and creamy pate.
 Miguel’s Caesar salad is sheer perfection, and if you are a fan of this classic dish, it is a must-order.

-Miguel’s French Onion soup is spot on, while the wine menu offers perfect accompaniments for your meal.
+Miguel’s French Onion soup is spot on, too, while the wine menu offers perfect accompaniments for your meal.
 Regardless of what you choose for your main course, save room for either Bananas Foster or Cherries Jubilee, again, prepared right at your table.
 Both are very delicious, and you can record a show for social media in the process.

 5. Free Trolley Rides

-Siesta Breeze trolleys provides free service between the three beaches and the entire island as well as to Siesta Key Bungalows, mentioned above.
+Siesta Breeze trolleys provide free service between the three beaches and the entire island and to the Siesta Key Bungalows mentioned above.
 There are three open-air trolleys in total that run seven days a week from 8 to midnight.
 Enjoy your precious vacation time at the place you wish to visit, not searching for a parking space.